Welcome to the American Association of Public Health Dentistry!

 Read the Full Call to Action

-Abstract submissions for the 2026 National Oral Health Conference are now open for 60- and 90-Minute Seminars, Roundtable Presentations, General Posters, Oral Presentations, the AAPHD Leverett Graduate Student Merit Awards, Predoctoral Dental Students Awards, and Dental Hygiene Student Awards, and Weekend Workshops (by invitation only).
+Abstract submissions for the 2026 National Oral Health Conference are now open for General Posters, Oral Presentations, the AAPHD Leverett Graduate Student Merit Awards, Predoctoral Dental Students Awards, and Dental Hygiene Student Awards.
 Deadline dates are as follows:

 Before you begin your submissions, please read the Overview of Abstract Submissions and then review the appropriate Guidelines: